Today’s guest post is written by Alyssa, who has a gift for making fabulous felt eyes.

 In the photo, the blue lines mark where I placed my stitches for Mal.
 The size of the animal and the eye will determine how many stitches you will need to securely attach it.
 For a small toy like Mal, I only use 6 stitches.

-For a medium-sized toy (Most of the Freshstitches amigurumi), I would use 8.
-And for a large toy or one with large eyes (I like to give Nelson the Owl huge eyes), I might use an upwards of 12.
+For a medium-sized toy (Most of the FreshStitches amigurumi), I would use 8.
+And for a large toy or one with large eyes (I like to give Nelson the Owl huge eyes), I might use upwards of 12.

 Step 4: Create the Highlight

 Play around with the position of the white pins to figure out where you want the highlight to be.
 The highlights themselves are simply French knots, with the yarn wrapped once around needle.